qyubrooks/Climate-Analysis/README.md

 * Temperature Observations (tobs) for the previous year
 * Minimum temperature, the average temperature, and the max temperature for a given start and/or start-end range inlcusive.

+## Step 2: Create a Climate App

+Design a Flask API based on the queries that I have just developed.

+* Use FLASK to create routes.

 ### Final Analysis Charts:
 ![TemperatureFrequency](Precipitation.png)